NalimWeso/NalimWeso/README.md

 👋 Hey hey!
 I'm a Polish frontend developer who got immersed in programming and can't tear myself away from it.
 Since January 1st, 2024, I've had an account on **GitHub**, and in my free time, I tinker with my projects.
 I take great care to ensure they have a thoughtful concepts, careful execution and appealing visual design.
 Well, I'm quite meticulous, haha. 😊

-Currently, I'm seeking employment as a programmer.
-Fortunately, I'm positive and I know that something will surely come up soon! ✅
+I'm currently looking for a programming job, staying positive that the right opportunity will come my way soon! ✅

 ---